 EUTF Active – Eligibility

 Eligibility for coverage is determined by the Hawaii Revised Statute and by the Administrative Rules adopted by the EUTF Board of Trustees.
 Requests for enrollments, terminations, and other changes must be submitted to the EUTF through your designated personnel officer.
 DOE employees please submit your changes to the DOE-HBAU office.
-If you have any questions concerning eligibility provisions, please refer to the EUTF administrative rules.
+If you have any questions concerning eligibility provisions, please refer to the EUTF Administrative Rules & Statutes.

 The following persons are eligible to enroll as employee-beneficiaries in the benefit plans offered or sponsored by the EUTF for Active employees: